 Background to the report

-As a first step, Sir Martin and Mark issued a call for evidence from all those within the fostering sector (including care experienced young people) about their views on the current state of foster care in England and how the prospects of children in care might be improved through changes to fostering.
-They wanted to understand what is working well and why, where improvements are needed to achieve better outcomes for children and identify areas where further research is needed.
+During 2017, Sir Martin and Mark issued a call for evidence from all those within the fostering sector (including care experienced young people) about their views on the current state of foster care in England and how the prospects of children in care might be improved through changes to fostering.
+They wanted to understand what was working well and why, where improvements were needed to achieve better outcomes for children and identify areas where further research might be needed.

 the foster care system, which includes the way in which fostering is commissioned, delivered, regulated and inspected;

 the foster care workforce, to include the status, role, and function of foster carers;

 outcomes for children and young people in foster care; and

 staying put implementation issues.